 Hydration packs stand apart from the crowd by including dedicated space for a water bladder which might be for general use or more specific like running.

-Most dedicated hydration packs are small day packs or athletic packs for racing, biking, skiing, snowboarding or other minimal needs where water is a priority.
+Most dedicated hydration packs are small day packs or athletic packs for biking, skiing, snowboarding or running where water is a priority.

 While it is possible to find the best hydration packs in sizes ranging up to expedition backpacks in the 70L – 90L size range, we’ll focus primarily on smaller packs.